iver-wharf/rfcs/_published/0004-core-lib-repo.md

 # Update the following (it's YAML syntax)
 pr_id: 4 # Update this with PR number/ID.
 No leading zeros
+rfc_feature_name: core-lib-repo # Use kebab-case
-rfc_id: 0004 # Update this with PR number/ID.
+title: "RFC-0004: core-lib-repo" # Update this with PR number/ID and feature name.
 Use leading zeros
-rfc_feature_name: core-lib-repo # Use kebab-case
-title: "RFC-0004: core-lib-repo"
 rfc_author_username: jilleJr
 rfc_author_name: Kalle Jillheden # Or same as username, if you wish